Josorio118/HOMELAB/Docs/Lab Session Logs/2026-07-14-firewall-rules-acl.md

 ### Baseline

-Ping'd 192.168.10.1 (VLAN10_USERS gateway) from the VLAN 20 client.
+Ping 192.168.10.1 (VLAN10_USERS gateway) from the VLAN 20 client.
 10/10 packets, 0% loss.
 Turns out the existing "Allow VLAN 20 to internet" rule had destination set to any, which doesn't exclude LAN subnets — so it was letting inter-VLAN traffic through even though the rule was only meant to allow internet access.

 ### Block rule